secretlint/secretlint/README.md

 ### Pre-commit Hook

-You can use Secretlint with a pre-commit tool.
+You can use Secretlint with some pre-commit tool.
 This can prevent to commit secret data by linting with Secretlint.

 #### [Husky](https://github.com/typicode/husky) + [lint-staged](https://github.com/okonet/lint-staged)

+**Use Case:** If you want to introduce secretlint to Node.js project, this combination is useful.

 Install [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged):